HoussemDellai/aks-course/85_prometheus_grafana_dashboards/Readme.md

 2.1.
 Replacing `exclude_namespaces = ["kube-system","gatekeeper-system"]` with `exclude_namespaces = []`
 2.2.
 Setting the version to v2: `containerlog_schema_version = "v2"`

->Note You can also enable multi-line logging by setting it to enabled:
+>Note you can also enable multi-line logging by setting it to enabled.
 ```yaml
 [log_collection_settings.enable_multiline_logs]
   enabled = "true"